awsdocs/aws-encryption-sdk-docs/doc_source/sample-cache-example-code.md

 Like the producer code, the consumer code enables data key caching by using a caching cryptographic materials manager \(caching CMM\) in calls to the decrypt method\.

-The Java code builds a master key provider in *strict mode* with a specified AWS KMS customer master key \(CMK\)\.
+The Java code builds a master key provider in *strict mode* with a specified AWS KMS key\.
 Strict mode isn't required when decrypting, but it's a [best practice](best-practices.md#strict-discovery-mode)\.
 The Python code uses *discovery mode*, which lets the AWS Encryption SDK use any wrapping key that encrypted a data key to decrypt it\.

 ------
 #### [ Java ]

 This code creates a master key provider for decrypting in strict mode\.
-The AWS Encryption SDK can use only the CMKs you specify to decrypt your message\.
+The AWS Encryption SDK can use only the AWS KMS keys you specify to decrypt your message\.

 ```
 /*